-In Beginning American Sign Language I, everyday communication is the centerpiece of every lesson.
+Everyday communication is the centerpiece of every l lesson.
 Topics revolve around sharing information about our environment and us.
 Grammar is introduced in context, with an emphasis on developing question and answering skills.
 Students will learn conversational strategies to help them maintain a conversation.
 Interaction activities allow students to rehearse what they have learned.